CEA-MetroCarac/PySSPFM/doc/README.md

 #### VIII.2.b) Extraction

 <p align="justify" width="100%">
-The entirety of data stemming from the best hysteresis loops, both in the on field and off field modes, is extracted from the files residing within the <code>best_nanoloops</code> directory (with the function <code>extract_data</code> of the script). <br>
+The entirety of data stemming from the best nanoloops, both in the on field and off field modes, is extracted from the files residing within the <code>best_nanoloops</code> directory (with the function <code>extract_data</code> of the script). <br>
-Vertical offset measurements in the off field mode and the dimensions of the mappings are drawn from the files within the <code>properties</code> directory (with <code>extract_properties</code> function of the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file.py</a></code>). <br>
+For piezoresponse curve analysis, vertical offset measurements in the off field mode and the dimensions of the mappings are drawn from the files within the <code>properties</code> directory (with <code>extract_properties</code> function of the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file.py</a></code>). <br>
-The coupled measurements are subsequently generated through the process of differential analysis of on field and off field measurements, with the flexibility to incorporate the vertical offset in the off field mode, a component influenced by the sample's surface contact potential (section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi4d---differential-analysis-of-on-and-off-field-hysteresis">VI.4.d) - Differential analysis of on and off field hysteresis</a> in the documentation).
+For piezoresponse curve analysis, the coupled measurements are subsequently generated through the process of differential analysis of on field and off field measurements, with the flexibility to incorporate the vertical offset in the off field mode, a component influenced by the sample's surface contact potential (section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi4d---differential-analysis-of-on-and-off-field-hysteresis">VI.4.d) - Differential analysis of on and off field hysteresis</a> in the documentation).
 </p>

 <p align="justify" width="100%">